 vRealize Orchestrator supports standalone mode and cluster mode.
 In this design, vRealize Orchestrator is automatically in standalone mode because the environment contains one vRealize Automation appliance running an embedded vRealize Orchestrator.

 vRealize Orchestrator server runs as a standalone instance.
 This is the default mode of operation.

 All vRealize Orchestrator server instances communicate with each other by exchanging heartbeats at a certain time interval.
 Only active vRealize Orchestrator server instances respond to client requests and run workflows.
-If an active vRealize Orchestrator server instance fails to send heartbeats, it is considered to be non-responsive, and one of the inactive instances takes over to resume all workflows from the point at which they were interrupted.
+If an active vRealize Orchestrator server instance fails to send heartbeats, it is considered as non-responsive, and one of the inactive instances takes over to resume all workflows from the point at which they are interrupted.
 The heartbeat is implemented through the shared database, so there are no implications in the network design for a vRealize Orchestrator cluster.
 If you have more than one active vRealize Orchestrator node in a cluster, concurrency problems can occur if different users use the different vRealize Orchestrator nodes to modify the same resource.